The prequantum line bundle on the moduli space of flat $SU(N)$ connections on a Riemann surface and the homotopy of the large $N$ limit: Introduction

 It was previously shown in \cite{LR} that the stable moduli space $\colim_{n\to \infty} \calA_F^{SU(n)}(\Sigma)/\calG_n \cong \colim_{n\to \infty} \Hom(\pi_1 \Sigma, SU(n))/SU(n)$ is a $K(\bbZ, 2)$ space, and hence is homotopy equivalent to $\CC P^\infty$.
 This corollary gives a geometric viewpoint on this homotopy equivalence.
 In Section~\ref{conj}, we also obtain a geometric viewpoint on the homotopy equivalence $\colim_{n\to \infty} \Hom(\pi_1 \Sigma, U(n))/U(n) \simeq (S^1)^{2g} \cross \CC P^\infty$ from~\cite{R}.

-Another approach to the study of these moduli spaces in the $n\to \infty$ limit was recently proposed by Hitchin \cite{Hitchin}.
-It would be interesting to understand the relation between these approaches.

 Our computation of $c_1 (\lineb)$ in genus 1 (Section~\ref{g=1}) is similar to Kirk--Klassen~\cite[Theorem 2.1]{KK}.\footnote{Kirk and Klassen conclude that $c_1 (L) = -1$.
-The discrepancy can be explained using the footnote regarding signs in Section~\ref{g=1} of the present article.} We also note that Drezet--Narasimhan~\cite{DN} determined a generator for the Picard group of $\calA_F^{SU(n)}(\Sigma)/\calG_n$, viewed as the moduli space of semistable holomorphic bundles of rank $n$ on $\Sigma$ with trivial determinant.
-However, we do not know whether the line bundle considered in this paper agrees with the bundle considered in~\cite{DN} and hence it is not clear how to deduce our results from~\cite{DN}.
-The topological methods in this article avoid delicate questions about algebraic singularities in the moduli space.
+The discrepancy can be explained using the footnote regarding signs in Section~\ref{g=1} of the present article.} For related work in the algebraic category, see Drezet--Narasimhan~\cite{DN}.

+We remark that it would be interesting to extend this degree calculation to other simply connected compact Lie groups.

 {\bf Acknowledgements:} The second author thanks Simon Donaldson for suggesting that the results of \cite{R} should be connected to Goldman's symplectic form.
-Additionally, we thank Jacques Hurtubise for asking about the higher genus case considered in Section~\ref{g>1}.
+Additionally, we thank Jacques Hurtubise for asking about the higher genus case considered in Section~\ref{g>1}, and the anonymous referees for helping to improve the exposition.